Як узяти мазок із горла на аналіз

 Indications for Swabbing a Throat

-In patients with tonsillopharyngitis, a throat swab may need to be tested primarily to diagnose:
+In patients with tonsillopharyngitis, a throat swab may be needed primarily to diagnose:

 Gonococcal pharyngitis may be suspected in patients with known or possible exposure to gonorrhea (eg, recent oral-genital contact).